jjvanzon/JJs-Reference-Architecture/api.md

 ### ORM

-An `ORM` aims to make it easier to focus on the logic around an entity model, while saving things to a database is pretty much done for you.
+An `ORM` aims to make it easier to focus on the logic around an [entity](patterns.md#entity) model, while saving things to a database is pretty much done for you.

-Here follow some issues you could encounter while using an `ORM`, and some suggestions for dealing with it.
+Here follow some issues you could encounter while using an `ORM`, and some suggestions for how to deal with it.

-This information was gathered from experience built up with [`NHibernate`](#nhibernate).
-It might be possible that other `ORM's` have similar issues, due to how `ORM's` work.
+This information was gathered from experience, built up with [`NHibernate`](#nhibernate).
+It might be possible that other `ORM's` have similar issues, due to how `ORM's` work internally.

 #### Committed / Uncommitted Objects

 Here is something that happens in [`ORM`](#orm) sometimes:

-Some methods of data retrieval work with uncommitted / non-flushed entities: so things that are newly created, and not yet committed to the data store.
-Other methods of data retrieval do the opposite: only returning committed / flushed entities.
-This asymmetry might be common in [`ORM's`](#orm), since doing it another way might harm performance.
+Some methods of data retrieval work with uncommitted / non-flushed [entities](patterns.md#entity): so things that are newly created, and not yet committed to the data store.
+Other methods of data retrieval do the opposite: only returning committed / flushed [entities](patterns.md#entity).
+This asymmetry might be common in [`ORM's`](#orm), since doing it another way might harm performance:

 | Method | Data |
 |--------|------|
-| `IContext.Query` | uncommitted
+| `IContext.Query` | committed
 | `IContext.Get` | 1st committed, then uncommitted
 | `IContext.TryGet` | 1st committed, then uncommitted
 | Navigation properties /<br>following the object graph | 1st committed, then uncommitted

-It appears to have to do with when the [`ORM`](#orm) goes to the database to query or save objects.
+It appears to have to do with, *when* the [`ORM`](#orm) goes to the database to query or save the objects.

 #### Flush

 `Flushing` in [`NHibernate`](#nhibernate) would mean that all the pending [`SQL`](#sql) statements are executed onto the database, without committing the transaction yet.

 A `Flush` can help get an auto-generated `ID` from the database.
-Also when [`NHibernate`](#nhibernate) is confused about the order in which to execute things, a `Flush` may help it execute things in the right order sometimes.
+Also, sometimes when [`NHibernate`](#nhibernate) is confused about the order in which to execute things, a `Flush` may help it execute things in the right order.

-The trouble with `Flush` is that, it might be executed when things are not done yet, and incomplete data might go to the database, upon which database may give an error.
+The trouble with `Flush` is, that it might be executed when things are not done yet, and incomplete data might go to the database, upon which database may give an error.
 So it is a thing to use sparsely only with a good reason, because you can expect some side-effects.

 `Flushes` might also go off automatically.
 Sometimes [`NHibernate`](#nhibernate) wants to get a data-store generated ID.
-This can happen calling `Save` an entity.
-Unlike the documentation might suggest, `FlushMode.Never` or `FlushMode.Commit` may not prevent thse intermediate flushes.
+This can happen calling `Save` an [entity](patterns.md#entity).
+Unlike the documentation might suggest, `FlushMode.Never` or `FlushMode.Commit` may not prevent these intermediate flushes.

 Upon saving a parent object, child objects might be flushed too.
 Internally then [`NHibernate`](#nhibernate) asked itself the question if the child object was `Transient` and while doing so, it apparently wanted to get its identity, by executing an `insert` statement onto the data store.
-This caused a `null` exception on the `ParentID` column of the child object.
+This caused a `null` [`Exceptions`](aspects.md#exceptions) on the child object's `ParentID` column.

-It may also help to create entities in a specific order (e.g. parent object first, then the child objects) or choose a identity generation scheme, that does not require flushing an entity pre-maturely.
+It may also help to create [entities](patterns.md#entity) in a specific order (e.g. parent object first, child objects second) or choose a identity generation scheme, that does not require flushing an [entity](patterns.md#entity) pre-maturely.

 #### Read-Write Order

 It seems [`ORM's`](#orm) like it when you first read the data out, and then start writing to it.
 Not read, write some, read a little more, write some more.
-It may have to do with how it queries the database and handles committed / uncommited objects as described earlier above.
+It may have to do with how it queries the database and handles [committed / uncommited objects](#committed--uncommitted-objects).

 #### Bridge Entities

-An *bridge* entity is for `n => n` relationhips, usually requiring an additional table to make the link between the entities.
+An *bridge* [entity](patterns.md#entity) applies to `n => n` relationhips, usually requiring an additional table to make the link between the [entities](patterns.md#entity):

 <img src="images/bridge-entity-table-with-composite-key.png" width="200"/>

-Using an [`ORM`](#orm), the bridge entity might not be visible in the code, but can be managed as two collections inside the two related entity types.
+Using an [`ORM`](#orm), the bridge [entity](patterns.md#entity) might not be visible in the code, but can be managed as two collections inside the two related [entity](patterns.md#entity) types.

 ```cs
 class Question